Copying Files Between Folders: A Complete Guide for Every User

 - Highlight the file(s) and press ⌘ + C.

-- handle to the target folder and press ⌘ + V.
+- deal with to the target folder and press ⌘ + V.

 - If a file of the same name exists, macOS offers to Replace, Keep both, or Cancel.